thechelsuk/uk.thechels.cod/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Wednesday, 03 December 2025
+## On Thursday, 04 December 2025

-- The average temperature today is 6.88˚C,
+- The average temperature today is 7.28˚C,
-- With highs of 7.38˚C and lows of 6.08˚C,
+- With highs of 7.76˚C and lows of 6.58˚C,
-- It may feel like 4.99˚C with overcast clouds
+- It may feel like 4.43˚C with overcast clouds
-- The wind speed is 2.68m/s and visibility is 10000m
+- The wind speed is 4.47m/s and visibility is 10000m
-- The pressure is 1001hPa and humidity is 93%
+- The pressure is 999hPa and humidity is 91%
-- The sun will rise at 07:56 and set at 16:00
+- The sun will rise at 07:57 and set at 15:59

 <!-- weather_marker ends -->